 One hundred years of delay have passed since President Lincoln freed the slaves, yet their heirs, their grandsons, are … not yet freed from social and economic oppression.

 He asked Congress to pass the Civil Rights Bill.
-He would never live to see it.

 Hours later Medgar Evers was shot dead.